Ishaan Dev: Career

 In one of his interviews, Ishaan mentioned that his goal was to become a singer in a band.
 He achieved that goal and anything beyond what he received is all because of his passion for music.
 He tells his well-wishers that music has no limits and one should always be open to learning more.
-He upholds that in life.

-Ishaan worked with the famous Music Composer and Playback singer Sri.
-Jassie Gift for the ever-famous song “Lajjavathiye” in the film 4 the people.
-Ishaan’s contribution to several albums and devotional songs is immense.
+Ishaan worked with the composer and playback singer Sri.
+Jassie Gift on the song "Lajjavathiye" in the film for the people.

 He has done several cover songs which have become a huge hit among the public.
 He also performed in several stage shows and also performed at Kappa Music Mojo where he gained much attention.
-Ishaan’s Version of the ‘Thaarapadham’ Song became quite a hit among the public.
-One of his famous cover versions is ‘Kaathil thenmazha’.
+Ishaan's version of the "Thaarapadham" song became quite a hit among the public.
+One of his famous cover versions is "Kaathil thenmazhai".

-Being a music composer, Ishaan Dev composed and sang ‘Karalurappulla Keralam’ which became a huge success receiving a million views.
+Being a music composer, Ishaan Dev composed and sang "Karalurappulla Keralam" which became a huge success receiving a million views.
 The whole State of Kerala took the song to heart during the difficult times of 2018 flooding and COVID-19 and received special attention from the Chief Minister of Kerala Sri.
 Pinarayi Vijayan.
-Ishaan also worked with the famous Playback singer Shreya Ghoshal, composing the song ‘Iravil Varugire’ from the Tamil Movie ‘En Aaloda Seruppa Kaanom’.
-The audio rights of this movie are owned by Ondraga Entertainments, under the ownership of the Famous Indian director and producer, Sri.
-Gautham Vasudev Menon.
-Ishaan’s contributions to the musical field have been immense and he continues his musical journey exploring, learning, and promoting World music and his passion for music on many levels and platforms.
+Ishaan also worked with the famous Playback singer Shreya Ghoshal, composing the song "Iravil Varugire" from the Tamil Movie En Aaloda Seruppa Kaanom.